niccoloraspa/fury-distribution-minimal/README.md

 make setup
 ```

-By default, it will spin up a one node Kubernetes cluster of version `v1.19.4` in VirtualBox VM (CPUs=4, Memory=4096MB, Disk=20000MB).
+By default, it will spin up a one node Kubernetes cluster of version `v1.19.4` in a VirtualBox VM (CPUs=4, Memory=4096MB, Disk=20000MB).

 You can pass additional parameters to change the default values: